ceferisbarov/deepcas13/README.md

 #### Demo 1.
 Train DeepCas13 model ####

-We can train DeepCas13 model by set parameter `--train`.
-The training data is a two-column file, in which the first col is sgRNA sequence and the second col the the LFC.
+We can train DeepCas13 model by following command:

 ```
 	python deepcas13.py --train --savepath DL_model --data data/training_data.csv
 ```
+The input training data is a two-column file, in which the first col is sgRNA sequence and the second col the LFC.

 |Parameter|info|
 |----|----|